solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/zkps.md

 [[Notes]](./equality_proof.pdf).

 Ciphertext-commitment equality proofs are required for the `Transfer` and `TransferWithFee` instructions.
-Ciphertext-ciphertext equaltiy proofs are required for the `WithdrawWithheldTokensFromMint` and `WithdrawWithheldTokensFromAccounts` instructions.
+Ciphertext-ciphertext equality proofs are required for the `WithdrawWithheldTokensFromMint` and `WithdrawWithheldTokensFromAccounts` instructions.